millercreator/millercreator/README.md

-👋 Hey, I’m Joshua Miller
+👋 Hi there, I’m Joshua Miller
+---

 I build things that solve real problems.
 I care about clean code, sharp design, and steady growth.

+### My contribution to humanity

 🔧 What I Do